Changes you can expect if you visit Cedar Point this year

-SANDUSKY, Ohio (WKBN) – Cedar Point released new information Thursday on its planned reopening for July 9.
+SANDUSKY, Ohio (WYTV) – Cedar Point released new information Thursday on its planned reopening for July 9.

 The park will have reduced hours, opening at 11 a.m. and closing at 8 p.m.
 In past years, the park was open from 10 a.m. until 10 p.m.